meta-logi/metaagent-support/influxdb-sink-plugin/README.md

-**InfluxDB-sink-plguin** is a InfluxDB egress plugin for MTConnect Agents.
+**InfluxDB-sink-plugin** is a InfluxDB egress plugin for MTConnect Agents.
 The plugin streams data from the agent to a designated InfluxDB v2.0+ server.

 MetaAgent configuration example using this InfluxDB egress plugin:
 ```